nitesh-chauhan-b/data_engineering/readme.md

-# 📝 Software Engineering Job Scraping
+# 📝 Job Scraping from Naukri

 ## 📌 Overview
 This project focuses on collecting, cleaning, and annotating job postings from the **Software Engineering domain** using the **Naukri.com platform**.
 The workflow involves three main steps: